emicl1/PythoninCANoe/README.md

 and connect it to the CANoe application.
 After that, you can use the CANoe application object to access the CANoe environment.

-Example is provided by the [py_canoe module](https://github.com/chaitu-ycr/py_canoe), which even has already implemented some functions for starting measurement, send signals to CAN network and so on.
+Example is provided by the [py_canoe module](https://github.com/chaitu-ycr/py_canoe), which even has already implemented some functions for starting measurement, sending signals to CAN network and so on.

 ##### Usage of the dll files provided by Vector